betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 ### Definition(BetaInstance)

-- Snapshot of what a planter is doing and thinking in a particular Moment.
+- Snapshot of what a Planter is doing and thinking in a particular Moment.
 - The current state of the Environment, Route, Planter[Move, Neuro].
 - An element of a BetaStack or BetaSequence.
 - There is no time in a BetaInstance